-5. Roles and Responsibilities Data Controller
+5. Roles and Responsibilities

+Data Controller

 The Chief Executive is Data Controller in terms of the UK General Data Protection Regulations.
-It is the responsibility of the Data Controller to ensure the Association complies with Data Protection law.
-The Governance & Corporate Manager is identified as the central point of contact for Data Protection matters, and is responsible for ensuring the Association has an appropriate and adequate Data Protection Framework in place.
+It is the responsibility of the Data Controller to ensure the Association complies with data protection law.
+Therefore ultimate decision making in relation to data protection lies with the Chief Executive.

+The Data Protection Officer is responsible for ensuring the Association has an appropriate and adequate Data Protection Framework in place and guides the response to complex requests.